KE-UniLiv/IDEA2/README.md

 ## Schemas and XML Definitions 📜

-Schemas are used to inform the creation of the ontology due to the fact that the ontology should be able to answer the (verified) CQs.
-An example of schemas is the [AnIML Schema (Core & Technique)](https://www.animl.org/) which contains both a technique schema and a core schema.
+Schemas are used to inform the creation of the ontology due to the fact that the ontology should be able to answer the (verified) CQs generated from them.
+An example of schemas is the [`AnIML Schema (Core & Technique)`](https://www.animl.org/) which contains both a [`technique schema`](assets/schema/animl-technique.xsd) and a [`core schema`](assets/schema/animl-core.xsd).
 Given these two schemas as part of a prompt, the LLM will extract CQs relevant to the schema which can be used to inform the creation of an ontology or to see if a former ontology can answer certain CQs.
 The schema is used in tandem with the prompt to attain powerful results for Ontology Engineering.

 ## Ontology Prompts 🔬
 TODO